Do Construction Distributions Shape Formal Language Learning In German BabyLMs?: Results

 \subsection{Learning trajectories}

 Figure \ref{fig:learning-curves} shows the learning trajectories of our models across one training epoch.
+As there are no intermediate checkpoints available for the 1B-parameter ablation model, we only report trajectories for our self-trained models.
 In line with best practices in ML \cite{viering2023shape}, we log-scale the x-axis in our plots.
 This allows us to also trace early learning in more detail.

-For our character models, word-level learning happens rapidly in an s-shaped curve.
+For our character models, word-level learning happens rapidly in an S-shaped curve.
 No differences are visible between the datasets, performance improvements align almost perfectly.
 For the subword models, the learning processes are not as nicely monotonically improving.
 Rather, the learning trajectories show a dip early in training, which then later on recovers to fairly good accuracy scores.
 Interestingly, despite differences in final scores, the improvements across models trained on quite different datasets still align with regard to turning and takeoff points.

 This pattern is also confirmed by the learning trajectories for the syntactic phenomena.
 While the \texttt{pjg} models trained on more complex utterances frequently reach the highest final scores, it is remarkable to see how the improvements for all models seem to happen in parallel.
 The global shape of the trajectory is the same for all syntactic tests, regardless of the construction distribution.
 For example, the learning curve for simple agreement is steeper for the \texttt{pjg} models once learning has started, but take-off points are neatly aligned.
-These take-off points are pushed back by the individual paradigms' complexities -- simple agreement and short VP coordination begin to improve earlier than MPs containing RCs.
-Finally, it is interesting to note that for the character models, word-level learning consistently stabilizes before syntactic learning, whereas both processes seem to happen concurrently in subword models (mirroring findings for English reported by \citealp{bunzeck2025subword}).
+These take-off points are pushed back by the individual paradigms' complexities --- simple agreement and short VP coordination begin to improve earlier than MPs containing RCs.
+Finally, it is interesting to note that for the character models, word-level learning consistently stabilizes before syntactic learning, whereas both processes seem to happen concurrently in subword models (mirroring findings for English, cf. \citealp{bunzeck2025subword}).
+As our models do not learn to distinguish the semantic minimal pairs, the corresponding learning curves remain flat and performance differences are likely due to chance.